Unito syncs fields between work apps and tools by default, but you can change that in just a few clicks.

 Changing flow direction for updates

 Changing flow direction for field mappings doesn't affect work item creation.
 It only affects the direction in which updates will flow.
-So you can have a two-way flow, but map attachments to only sync in one direction, for example.

 A note on flow direction